 Linda Way/False Point Tidepools

-Looking toward Tourmaline Surfing Park to the right, you can see that when the tide is low, both beaches are connected.
+Looking toward Tourmaline Surfing Park to the right, you can see that both beaches are connected when the tide is low.

 In other words, if you would like to go for a walk here, checking a tide chart is a must!

-False Point is a popular site for tide-pooling, in fact, the Birch Aquarium offers naturalist-led tide pool expeditions here.
-Click here for more information!
+False Point is a popular site for tide-pooling; the Birch Aquarium offers naturalist-led tide pool expeditions here.

 Oh no!
 A storm drain!

-I good rule of thumb is to never go into the ocean the day after a storm, especially near a storm drain.
+A good rule of thumb is never to go into the ocean the day after a storm, especially near a storm drain.

 Exploring the beaches of North Pacific Beach was so satisfying, as it felt like I was the only one on the beach.